linsmod/RpcOverHttp/readme.md

 the interface/implementation and its method is like the asp.net mvc controller+action style but more simple to client use.

+## features.
+- interface based. makes you **focus on the business**.
+- **async support** by providing Task/Task&lt;T&gt; as a method return type.
+- provide **ioc container** both in server and client.
+- control **authroization, serialization** by your self or framework default.
+- serialize data using the built-in protobuf serializer and serialize rpc header using json serializer as default.
+- server **exception wrapping**, client will throw a RpcException when received a server side error.
+- support self host and **iis intergration**.
+- **.net event** supported (required Windows8 and Server2012 when using iis-intergration).
+- support https, provide https certificate auto generation when self host mode.
+- **auto dispose** the method arguments or return value after user code when using Stream or other objects inherited from Idisposible.

 ## How to use?
 ### 1)define the interface in MyInterface.dll
 ```